-According to Dr. Schlessinger, a board certified dermatologist, “creams are ideal for winter because of their richer texture.
-Some key ingredients to be on the lookout for are:
+According to Dr. Schlessinger, a board-certified dermatologist, creams are ideal for winter because of their richer texture.

 Glycerin: This silky ingredient works by binding water to the skin, preventing excessive dryness and slowing the evaporation process so that skin stays comfortable longer.

 Hyaluronic Acid: A naturally occurring substance in the body, this ingredient has the ability to hold up to 1,000 times its own weight in water, deeply moisturizing skin while plumping and filling in fine lines and wrinkles.
 Look for hyaluronic acid high on an ingredients list for the best results.

 Ceramides: Ceramides are naturally occurring fats present in skin that help to strengthen and reinforce the natural moisture barrier.
 This allows skin to absorb them with ease to quickly deliver results.

 Other Moisturizing Ingredients: Shea butter, mango butter, urea and petrolatum.

 Drink More Water

 Dry winter air can suck the moisture right out of our skin.
 While skincare products are a great way to treat winter skin, sometimes all you need is to drink a little more water every day.
 If you normally drink 8 glasses of water, then drink 10 during the winter months for extra hydration.

 Diane Elizabeth, Founder of Skin Care O